The Under $11 Spray That Keeps Your Glasses Fog-Free Over a Face Mask

 We've talked to glasses and mask-wearing experts to find out why glasses fog up when wearing a face mask.

 If you wear glasses (or sunglasses) and you’ve been staying safe during COVID-19 by wearing a mask, you’ve discovered every glasses-wearing healthcare workers’ biggest annoyance: fogged-up glasses.
 You’re just trying to breathe like normal and suddenly you can’t see.
 We’ve talked to glasses and mask-wearing experts to find out why this happens, and they gave tips and tricks on how to stop this from happening to you.
+Even better, we found an anti-fog spray that helps keep glasses fog-free.

 Why do your glasses fog up?